ArPiRobot/arpirobot.github.io/docs/setup/updating.md

 ## Robot Updates
 Note: You do not need internet access on the robot to update the robot.

 After [downloading](../downloads.md) the Update zip file to your computer, open the Deploy Tool.
-Connect your computer to the Robot's WiFi then click connect in the Deploy Tool.
+Connect your computer to the Robot's WiFi<sup>&ast;</sup> then click connect in the Deploy Tool.
 Once connected, select the updates tab, choose the downloaded update zip file, and apply the update to the robot using the deploy tool.

+<sup>&ast;</sup>Make sure to disconnect from other types of networks when you do this (including ethernet connections).

 ## Development Environment Updates
 Note: You will need internet access on your computer to update the development environment.